HaydenLeDev/hayden-react-rhnet-library/README.md

 - "validate" allows to have a positive notification.
 - "alert" makes a notification to warn the user.
 - "error" signals to the user that there is an error.
+#### corpsHtml
+Requests a variable containing html.
+This is displayed when you open a classic modal.

 ## License